 My new pottery studio is fabulous, and I absolutely love it.
-I like having heating and air conditioning and running water.
-I, also, like the convenience of having all of my pottery things in one place.
+I have heating and air conditioning and running water, and I like the convenience of organizing all of my pottery things in one place.
 Before the studio was built, I kept the kiln in the garage and my wheel on the patio.
 All of my tools, equipment, and clay were stored in the garage, and I had to carry everything back and forth between the garage and the patio as I worked on my pots.
 So, it’s easy to see why I love my new pottery studio.

 Follow along, and I’ll walk you through the construction process and show you the finished studio where I spend my days making pottery.